highcharts-for-python/highcharts-gantt/docs/using/templates/_with_copy.rst

-If you have an existing **Highcharts Stock for Python** instance, you can copy its properties to another object using the ``.copy()`` method.
+If you have an existing **Highcharts Gantt for Python** instance, you can copy its properties to another object using the ``.copy()`` method.
 You can therefore set up one chart, and then copy its properties to other chart objects with one method call.